mhorne89/storybook-playground/README.md

 This tool can be used to quickly create required directory and files needed to begin a new story.

-Run `npm run create`, you will be prompted to give the new story a name, category and which styling extension you would like to use (currently only supports LESS and CSS).
+Run `npm run create`, you will be prompted to give the new story a name, category and which styling extension you would like to use (currently supports LESS, SASS, SCSS and CSS).

 ### Link